MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/rule-reference.md

 <a id="pick-list" />

-## Pick list rules
+## Pick lists

-Pick list rules define the values that a user can or can't choose for a String field.
+ Pick lists define the values that a user can or can't choose for a String or Integer field.
 Values defined in a pick list appear on a work item form and the query editor.

+For an Inherited process, pick lists are defined through the Edit field dialog.
+For the On-premises XML process, pick lists are defined using XML elements listed in the following table.

+::: moniker range="< azure-devops"
-You can combine lists, and expand or contract lists.
+For the On-premises XML process, you can combine lists, and expand or contract lists.
+Also, you can restrict application of these rules based on the current user's group membership as described in [User or group membership rule restrictions](#membership).

-For examples of using pick lists, see [Define pick lists](define-pick-lists.md).
+::: moniker-end

 ---
 :::row:::